jochenboesmans/gedcom-parser/README.md

 The gedcom model used is based on a limited subset of GEDCOM 5.5.1 and is fully 5.5.1 spec extensible.
 See `./gedcom/gedcom.proto` for the full specification.

+## Validation
+By default, the parser will validate the following:
+1. Record id uniqueness
+2. Cross-referential id integrity, i.e. references from within records to other records are valid

 ## Examples
 See files in `./examples` and `./test-output`.